-255 CESA Comments to November 27, 2019 Ruling at 4, Nuvve Comments to November 27, 2019 Ruling at 4, and PG&E Comments to November 27, 2019 Ruling at 13.
+&lt;sup>272 CESA Comments to November 27, 2019 Ruling at 4, Nuvve Comments to November 27, 2019 Ruling at 4, and PG&E Comments to November 27, 2019 Ruling at 13.

-256 SCE Comments to November 27, 2019 Ruling at 12.
+&lt;sup>273 SCE Comments to November 27, 2019 Ruling at 12.

+&lt;sup>275 SCE Comments to November 27, 2019 Ruling at 13 and Public Advocates Office Comments to November 27, 2019 Ruling at 11.

-Report underscores that current Rule 21 tariff language allows this; hence, no change to the tariff is necessary.
-This being a consensus proposal, we find it should be adopted.
-However, SCE and Public Advocates Office both contend that implementation details need to be resolved.
-This can be accomplished with the following steps.
-After consulting with the parties, Utilities shall meet and confer to develop a consistent, to the extent possible, set of implementation steps for Proposal 23e.
-No later than six months from the issuance of this decision, Utilities shall facilitate a workshop on V2G issues, where they shall present and discuss the proposed implementation steps for Proposal 23e.
+decision, Utilities shall facilitate a workshop on V2G issues, where they shall present and discuss the proposed implementation steps for Proposal 23e.
 If Commission approval is needed for the implementation steps, Utilities shall request that approval in an Advice Letter submitted no later than 60 days following the workshop.

 Moving on to proposals where parties did not reach consensus, we first address Proposal 23f.
-This proposal would modify the Utilities' interconnection portals to enable simple tracking of V2G interconnections.
+This proposal would require the modification of the Utilities' interconnection portals to enable simple tracking of V2G interconnections.
 We find this tracking will assist the Commission and California in knowing the extent to which our policies are achieving the goal of increasing vehicle to grid interconnections.
-Only SDG&E voiced opposition to this proposal, contending that the need for this tracking is minimal.259 Agreeing that the need is minimal now, SCE supports the inclusion of tracking in future updates.260 We direct Utilities to develop the timeline, costs, and cost recovery method to implement this proposal and discuss these elements during the workshop to address Issue 22 subproposals (Interconnection Portal Workshop).
+Only SDG&E voiced opposition to this proposal, contending that the need for this tracking is minimal.
+Agreeing that the need is minimal now, SCE supports the inclusion of tracking in future updates.
+We direct Utilities to develop the timeline, costs, and cost recovery method to implement this proposal and discuss these elements during the workshop to address Issue 22 subproposals (Interconnection Portal Workshop).
 Following the Interconnection Portal Workshop, Utilities shall submit testimony in the second phase of this proceeding regarding the timeline, costs, and cost recovery method for Proposal 23f, modified in response to the workshop discussion.